 Highway travel to any of these points is easy via routes 7‚ 17‚ 22A‚ 30‚ 116 73 74 and 125.

-Tri-Valley Transit (Formerly ACTR) : Public transit buses and door to door Dial-A-Ride service for vulnerable populations who cannot access the buses.
+Tri-Valley Transit (Formerly ACTR) : Provides local bus service within Addison County and door to door Dial-A-Ride service for vulnerable populations who cannot access the buses.
+Connecting bus services allow passengers to reach both Burlington and Rutland.

 AMTRAK Passenger Train: Ethan Allen Express, Vermonter, and Adirondack services connect Vermont to New England, New York and beyond.